 How Do I Start?

-You can download the application form from NASBA at the beginning of July every year (things will change in Nov 2012).
+You can download the application form from NASBA any time.
 Once your application is processed, you will receive a NTS (Notice to Schedule) and schedule a time at the / of your choice.
-Please note the application deadline is September 1.
+The NTS is valid for 6 months.

 Note: in order to obtain the CPA license from one of the states, you will need to fulfill the working experience requirement as well.
 For Canadians this is typically not an issue but candidates from other countries please take the time to check the requirements.